neilramaswamy/structured-streaming/docs/guides/operators/stateless/projection_selection.md

 # Projection and Selection Operators

-Projection and selection are the most common stateless operators and limit the columns and/or rows emitted downstream.
+Projection and selection are the most common stateless operators and limit the columns and rows, respectively, emitted downstream.

 !!! note
     In SQL, the operator for projection is `select` whereas the operator for selection is `where`.
 This can be a bit confusing.